 With normal aging, most women experience some degree of drooping or sagging with their breasts.
 The degree of sagging will vary according to number of pregnancies, substantial weight fluctuations, hereditary factors and hormonal changes that naturally occur.
 Unfortunately, sagging will not improve over time and cannot be corrected with exercise or special bras.

-When sagging is troublesome enough for the patient, breast lift surgery is the only way to improve the appearance.
-Breast lift surgery removes excess or stretched skin and raises the breast position on the chest.
-The nipple position is also usually elevated and the size of the areola is typically reduced.
+When sagging is troublesome enough for the patient, breast lift surgery is the only way to improve appearance.
+A breast lift removes excess or stretched skin and raises the breasts’ positioning on the chest.
+The nipple position is also usually elevated and the size of the areola is often reduced.
+Board-certified Wichita plastic surgeon James Shaw, MD is extensively experienced in modern breast lift techniques and achieves high-caliber results for each patient’s needs, concerns, and hopes for the outcome.

 A small amount of sagging